andrewtliem/MCP-Demo/README.md

 # MCP-DEMO using Cursor

-This is a demonstration repository created using GitHub's API through the MCP (Multi-Cloud Platform) interface.
+This is a demonstration repository created using GitHub's API through the MCP (Model Context Protocol) interface.

 ## About